JMGaljaard/fltk-testbed/README.md

 Docker Compose ([repo](https://github.com/bacox/fltk))

-This project is tested with Ubuntu 20.04 and Arch Linux and Python {3.7, 3.8, 3.9}.
+This project is tested with Ubuntu 20.04, Arch Linux, MacOS, with Python {3.7, 3.8, 3.9}.
+Python 3.9 is recommended.

 ## Global idea
 Pytorch Distributed works based on a `world_size` and `rank`s.
 The ranks should be between `0` and `world_size-1`.